maybleMyers/chromaforge/README.md

 ## Fork of forge to use Chroma!

-This is a fork with the patch from https://github.com/croquelois/forgeChroma preinstalled.
-I am only making this to simplify things. all credit goes to croquelois!
+This is a fork with the patch from https://github.com/croquelois/forgeChroma preinstalled thanks @croquelois && @lllyasviel !
+I am going to keep updating it with new features.
+Suggestions are welcome.

 To use:
 Download one of the t5xxl text encoders from https://huggingface.co/silveroxides/t5xxl_flan_enc and place in models/text_encoder.